 - Email confirmation

-When creating an embedded test, make sure to include the steps necessary to accomplish a single task, such as logging in to an application.
-Remember, an embedded test is a building block to be used in other tests.
+As noted earlier, any test can be an embedded test.
+However, make sure to include all the steps necessary to accomplish a single task, such as logging in to an application.
+Remember that an embedded test is a building block to be used in other tests.

-- Scroll down to find the test to embed.
+- Scroll down and select the test to embed.